andreabassi78/Vpython_Applications/README.md

 **Simulation  of a N-bodies problem, developed by the Engineering Physics students at Politecnico di Milano** [Download animation]

 ## Requirements
-You can run the scripts (.py) from the IDE/console after installing [vpython]:
+You can run the scripts (.py) from your IDE/console after installing [vpython]:

     pip install vpython